aqlaboratory/llnl-docs/README.md

 # llnl-docs

 ## 0. Ask Mohammed to be onboarded to LLNL.

-You will receive an email from Barry Chen (most likely) and must set up a Zoom person meeting for ID-verification.
+You will receive an email from Barry Chen (most likely) and will need to provide your address for them to ship you an RSA token.

 ## 0.5.
 Check your mail for a physical RSA token.